Deep-Symmetry/afterglow/doc/primes.md

 values using predicates.
 So let's start by figuring out how to express the sequence of values we want to check.
-To test if ten is prime, the range of values we need to test if it is divisible by starts at two, and goes up to five (half of ten).
+To test if ten is prime, the range of values we need to test if it is divisible by starts at two, and goes up to three (the largest integer that is less than the square root of ten).
 There is a built-in function `range` that gives a range of values.
 If we try it out with the square root of our candidate value, we see it seems _almost_ give us the numbers we want:

 ```clojure
 (range (Math/sqrt 10))